HRNet/HRNet-Semantic-Segmentation/README.md

 # High-resolution networks (HRNets) for Semantic Segmentation

 ## News
+- We have reproduced main results of HRNetV2-W48 + OCR in this repo.
 - Thanks Google and UIUC researchers.
 A modified HRNet combined with semantic and instance multi-scale context achieves SOTA panoptic segmentation result on the Mapillary Vista challenge.
 See [the paper](https://arxiv.org/pdf/1910.04751.pdf).
 - Small HRNet models for Cityscapes segmentation.
 Superior to MobileNetV2Plus ....
 - Rank \#1 (83.7) in [Cityscapes leaderboard](https://www.cityscapes-dataset.com/benchmarks/).
 HRNet combined with an extension of [object context](https://arxiv.org/pdf/1809.00916.pdf)
-- We have reproduced some main results of HRNetV2-W48 + OCR in this repo.

 ## Introduction
 This is the official code of [high-resolution representations for Semantic Segmentation](https://arxiv.org/abs/1904.04514).